ogupte/trope/README.md

 ```

 #### Inheritance
-calling `chain` on a Trope to chain a new Trope off of it
+Call `chain` on a Trope to extend the prototype chain with a new Trope.
 ```javascript
 var Mammal = Animal.chain({
     getLongName: function () {